rmathur87/DLinkMaP/parallelizer/README.md

 	- [ ] I may have to also use the size of th two csv files (p-val and log_like) to check if the jobs have been run.
 If `size == 0`, means not run, and needs to be run again
 - [ ] This script would also have to copy the files for each permutation elsewhere to save (for those that running was possible for).
 - [ ] When making this script, use it to alter the shell file that is finally run, do not delete any data, just replace the `script.sh` shell with a smaller version for only those jobs that have not been run.

+### Additional Scripts

+There are additional scripts that perform cursory tasks, and they are explained in the README.md within the `code` directory